maizzle/maizzle.com/content/docs/tailwindcss.md

 ### Custom classes

-As an alternative to creating a Component, you may extract utility classes to a custom class using Tailwind's `@apply` directive.
+You may also extract utility classes to a custom CSS class, by using Tailwind's `@apply` directive:

-Here's a quick example:

 ```css [css/components.css]
 @layer components {